 Less often you see no visible evidence of mold or mildew but the musty smell is there.
 This could be from fungus behind walls, embedded in carpets, in the HVAC (Heating, Ventilation, Air Conditioning) systems.

-As Indoor Air Quality Professionals, we recommend inspections and testing/sampling to determine the source of the musty smell or the cause of the mold/mildew and likely a qualified and experienced remediation contractor to carefully deal with the problem rather than spreading it throughout the building.
+As Indoor Air Quality Professionals, Atlantic Environmental recommends inspections and testing/sampling to determine the source of the musty smell or the cause of the mold/mildew.
+We have a highly qualified and experienced remediation contractor to carefully deal with the problem rather than spreading it throughout the building.
+Give us a call or use our online form to get in touch.
+We are here to help.

 Our primary service areas for Mold/Mildew Sampling/Testing and Consulting are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.